-- Continuing education credits* – this educational program offers an opportunity to earn continuing education credits.
+- Continuing education credits* – this educational program offers an opportunity to earn up to six continuing education credits.
 For the first time ever, GBA is submitting the Brownfield Seminar to the Georgia Bar Association to offer CLE credits.

 - Zoom – we are considering employing the Zoom platform.
 In addition to the ease of use this allows, we are looking forward to leveraging features such as breakout sessions to provide networking opportunities.
 Please advise us if that program is NOT accepted by your company.